pola-rs/polars-book/docs/user-guide/expressions/window.md

 `Polars` keeps track of each group's location and maps the expressions to the proper row locations.
 This will also work over different groups in a single `select`.

-The power of window expressions is that you often don't need a `groupby -> explode` combination, but you can put the logic in a single expression.
+The power of window expressions is that you often don't need a `group_by -> explode` combination, but you can put the logic in a single expression.
 It also makes the API cleaner.
 If properly used a:

-- `groupby` -> marks that groups are aggregated and we expect a `DataFrame` of size `n_groups`
+- `group_by` -> marks that groups are aggregated and we expect a `DataFrame` of size `n_groups`
 - `over` -> marks that we want to compute something within a group, and doesn't modify the original size of the `DataFrame` except in specific cases

 ## Map the expression result to the DataFrame rows